 Non-FDA-approved uses for fluconazole include blastomycosis, histoplasmosis, and coccidioidomycosis.
-Recently, there has been an increase in the administration of fluconazole to treat coccidioidomycosis inflicted bone and joint infection, meningitis, pneumonia in immunocompromised patients and pneumonia as a primary infection in HIV positive or severely debilitated patients.
+Recently, there has been an increase in the administration of fluconazole to treat coccidioidomycosis inflicted bone and joint infection, meningitis, pneumonia in immunocompromised patients, and pneumonia as a primary infection in HIV positive or severely debilitated patients.

 As a way of counteracting yeast infection, fluconazole interacts with 14- demethylase, a cytochrome P-450 enzyme responsible for catalyzing the conversion of lanosterol to ergosterol.
-As ergosterol forms a critical part of the fungal cell membrane, fluconazole inhibits the synthesis of ergosterol to increase the cellular permeability.
+As ergosterol forms a critical part of the fungal cell membrane, fluconazole inhibits the synthesis of ergosterol to increase cellular permeability.
 Other functions of the medication are to prevent endogenous respiration and the formation of yeasts.
 It is also noteworthy to reiterate that the loss of sterols goes parallel with the accumulation of 14—methyl sterols found in fungi and is the primary cause of the perceived fungistatic activity of fluconazole.

 Microbiologically, fluconazole has activity limited to yeasts and some clinical activity against the endemic fungi, Histoplasma, Blastomyces, and Coccidioides.
 Fluconazole has excellent activity against Candida species and Cryptococcus species but has less activity against C. glabrata and no activity against C. krusei.

-The administration of fluconazole usually requires multiple doses except in vaginal candidiasis where the recommended dosage is 150 mg as a single oral dose.
+The administration of fluconazole usually requires multiple doses except in vaginal candidiasis, where the recommended dosage is 150 mg as a single oral dose.

 The doses range from 200 mg on the first day, followed by 100 mg once daily as in oropharyngeal and esophageal candidiasis, to daily doses of 50 to 200 mg in the treatment of Candida peritonitis and urinary tract infections.
 However, doses of up to 400 mg daily have been used in systemic candida infections and for the prevention of candidiasis in patients undergoing a bone marrow transplantation.

-The following daily doses in adults (100, 200 and 400 mg) should be equivalent to the following doses (3, 6 and 12 mg/kg), respectively in pediatric patients, but doses exceeding 600 mg/day are not recommended.
+The following daily doses in adults (100, 200, and 400 mg) should be equivalent to the following doses (3, 6, and 12 mg/kg), respectively, in pediatric patients, but doses exceeding 600 mg/day are not recommended.